 - can help lift the mood, physical touch boosts release of endorphins

 A full body treatment will take about an hour.
 Treatments are relaxing, de-stressing and calmling, and you will leave with a feeling of wellbeing.
 The massage is firm but gentle, and not a deep remedial type massage.
 The emphasis is on applying the oils effectively whilst unknotting and working on major muscle groups.
 Music is generally played in the background unless you prefer silence.
 The therapist will let you take the lead on whether or not you wish to talk.
 Some people like to talk, but others prefer to take the time to relax in silence.

 Before the treatment there will be a consultation about your general lifestyle, your health, any medical problems, any medication you may be on.
 You will then be asked to undress down to your underwear and helped on to the couch.
 You will be covered with towels or a sheet to maintain your comfort.

 After the treatment keep the oils on for the remainder of the day; if it is an evening treatment then keep the oils on overnight.
 This means you will get the benefit from the essential oils having longer to absorb into your skin.

 There are some instances where oils can interfere with prescribed medication, and some instances where treatment cannot take place without first consulting with your GP but this is rare and will of course be discussed with you.

-Aromatherapy massage is available at Choosewellbeing clinics in Milton Keynes, Daventry and Northampton.
+Aromatherapy massage is available in my Daventry and is for ladies only Clinic.
 If you have any questions prior to booking a treatment please contact Sue.